Dwayne Haskins was intoxicated when killed on freeway, report shows

 Haskins, 24, died on the morning of April 9, shortly after his car ran out of gas.
-The former Ohio State quarterback was on the Steelers roster and in south Florida training with teammates.
+The former Ohio State quarterback was on the Steelers roster and in south Florida training with teammates, WCMH reports.

 The toxicology report from the Broward County Medical Examiner revealed Haskins’ blood alcohol level was at 0.20 – two-and-a-half times the legal limit of 0.08 in Florida.
 Other new details from investigators said that Haskins was drinking at a Miami nightclub and left the club after getting into a fight.